 DIY Eco Friendly Christmas Decorations From Takeout Containers

 Yup…. takeout containers can be modern too when you take a second to look at them creatively.
 Who knew Christmas decorations from recycled materials could be so cute?
-These simple trees have a Scandinavian feel to them and I love the extra texture they provide to a spread.
+These simple tabletop trees have a winter wionderland Scandinavian feel to them, and I love the extra texture they provide to a spread.
+They really capture the simple magic of the season.
 You could add them to an existing Christmas Village or let them stand on their own.
 Either way, it’s a fun, quirky display that adds festivity to your home decor without the expense.

 - A lightweight cardboard box, bright junk mail, or family Christmas Card